 Option #3: Develop and Implement a Significant Product of Learning

 This option may grow out of the first two options.
 It is one where you develop an artifact of learning that is unique to you and your situation.
 This could be:

-- a series of multi-media, or web-based lessons to accompany a unit in a French or Spanish class, that will serve as supplementary, independent activities for students, accompanied by a critical analysis of the project
+- a series of multi-media, or web-based lessons to accompany a unit in a French, Spanish or ESL class, that will serve as supplementary, independent activities for students, accompanied by a critical analysis of the project

 - a manuscript that you will submit to a professional journal for review

 - an application for a particular grant where you must review the literature, create a budget and explain your project.